 Tips For Packing

 If you’re looking for ways to reduce the costs associated with moving, self-packing is an excellent approach to consider, provided that pack your belongings in a manner that ensures they will be successfully protested against the rigors of handling, loading, and transport to your final destination.
-Following are some guidelines and tips from Peasley Transfer & Storage that will help you achieve success.
+Following are some guidelines and tips from Peasley Moving & Storage that will help you achieve success.

-Peasley Transfer can provide you with helpful information and packing cartons & supplies but it's up to you to create a plan for your packing process.
+Peasley Moving can provide you with helpful information and packing cartons & supplies but it’s up to you to create a plan for your packing process.
 To begin, you should take the time to record an inventory of the furniture and belongings that you will be moving, paying extra attention to those items that you will need easy access to before, during, and immediately after the moving process.
 The sooner you begin the packing process the better and a great place to begin packing process is with belongings that are of a seasonal nature or used infrequently.
 Some examples include; spare linens & towels, clothing for other seasons, rarely used crystal and china, and extra pots and pans.

 Packing can be a very time consuming process and it can be quite stressful and costly if you are not ready for the moving crew to begin loading the truck on moving day.
-Whereas Peasley Transfer can usually pack up an entire household in a matter of a few days, most consumers will require several weeks to complete their packing.
+Whereas Peasley Moving can usually pack up an entire household in a matter of a few days, most consumers will require several weeks to complete their packing.
 With this in mind, getting started on the packing as early as possible will save cost and unwelcome anxiety as your move date approaches.

 What Should Be Packed?